 As markets evolve, so must companies.
 It’s no surprise that Herbaline is now moving beyond offering just facial spa treatments, and setting up its own F&B and hospitality arms.

 SIXTEEN years after its establishment, Herbaline has become well-known for its facial spa treatments.
-But now, a new chapter has opened on the company’s story.
+But now, a new chapter has begun on the company’s story.

-Gary Sho, senior sales and marketing manager, says the expansion of the company’s portfolio has always been in the books.
+Mr. Gary Sho, Senior Sales and Marketing Manager, says the expansion of the company’s portfolio has always been in the timeline.

-“Since the inception of the brand, the management has always had the intention of integrating various services to make Herbaline a one-stop point for holistic wellness.
+“Since the inception of the brand, the management has always had the intention of integrating various services to make Herbaline a one-stop solution for holistic wellness.

-“Our headquarters in Kota Kemuning, Herbaline Beauty Square, is one of our first steps towards achieving this,” he explains.
+“Our headquarters are located at Kota Kemuning.
+Herbaline Beauty Square is one of our first steps towards achieving this,” he explains.